jimmckeeth/ShaderToy-Chrome-Plugin/README.md

 ## Features

 * **View splitter** to resize the view and code columns.
-Double -lick the splitter to restore the default, or right-click to remove it.
+Double-click the splitter to restore the default, or right-click to remove it.

 * **Custom parameters** -
     [See documentation](./docs/custom-params.md)